Acquisition of 21st Century Fox by Disney: Road to completion (July 2018–March 2019)

-On October 10, it was reported that the new, post-merger organizational structure of "New Fox" would be implemented by January 1, 2019, ahead of the closure of the Disney sale (which is still expected to occur during the first half of 2019).
+On October 10, it was reported that the new, post-merger organizational structure of "New Fox" would be implemented by January 1, 2019, ahead of the closure of the Disney sale (which was still expected to occur during the first half of 2019).

-On October 15, Disney offered a list of concessions to the European Commission, which extended the review deadline to November 6.
-The European Commission on November 6, 2018 cleared the sale, pursuant to the divestment of certain factual television networks in Europe owned by the Disney/Hearst joint venture A&E Networks, including Blaze, Crime & Investigation, History, H2, and Lifetime.
-Disney will continue to be a 50 percent owner of A&E everywhere outside of the European Economic Area.
+On October 15, Disney offered a list of concessions to the EC, which extended the review deadline to November 6.
+On that day, the EC cleared the sale, pursuant to the divestment of certain factual television networks in Europe owned by A&E Networks, a joint venture between Disney and Hearst Communications, including Blaze, Crime & Investigation, History, H2, and Lifetime.
+Disney would continue to own 50% of A&E everywhere outside of the European Economic Area.